maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries1.md

 {% highlight matlab %}
 {% endhighlight %}

-# I. What is a time series ?
+# I. What is a time series?

-Time series are series of data collected with the same unit over several successive periods.
+Time series is a series of data collected with the same unit over several successive periods.

 Examples of time series include :
 - daily exchange rate